corpm014/Request-spam-tester-Flask-rest-API/readme.md

-# This is a simple flask rest api + request tester that spams the url
+# Flask api + request tester

+A basic flask restful api and a request tester.